yanghengtang/tp/docs/DeveloperGuide.md

 </div>

-The following sequence diagram shows how the add appointment operation would work:
+The following sequence diagram shows how the edit appointment operation would work:
 ![SortSequenceDiagram](images/EditAppointmentSequenceDiagram.png)

-The following sequence diagram shows how the add doctor operation would work:
+The following sequence diagram shows how the edit doctor operation would work:
 ![SortSequenceDiagram](images/EditDoctorSequenceDiagram.png)

-The following sequence diagram shows how the add patient operation would work:
+The following sequence diagram shows how the edit patient operation would work:
 ![SortSequenceDiagram](images/EditPatientSequenceDiagram.png)